Data: WrestleMania 38 watched by 56m+ in India

 Total viewership of the premium event, which took place on April 2nd and 3rd at the AT&T Stadium in Dallas, was up by 29 per cent year-on-year in India, compared with WrestleMania 37 in 2021.

-Live viewership of WrestleMania Saturday was up 34 per cent year-on-year, with WrestleMania Sunday viewership up 33 per cent year-on-year
+Live viewership of WrestleMania Saturday – headlined by a No Holds Barred brawl between Kevin Owens and Stone Cold Steve Austin – was up 34 per cent year-on-year: whilst WrestleMania Sunday – headlined by Universal Champion Roman Reigns pinning WWE Champion Brock Lesnar in a Winner Takes All match – saw viewership up 33 per cent year-on-year

-The WWE RAW debut of India superstar Veer Mahaan also saw a +9 per cent rise in viewership compared to previous weeks’ average on April 4th.
+The long-anticipated WWE RAW debut of India superstar Veer also saw a +9 per cent rise in viewership compared to previous weeks’ average on April 4th.